ME R-CNN: Multi-Expert R-CNN for Object Detection: Introduction

 \section{Introduction}

-In general, object detection uses distinctive shape patterns as evidence to find the object-of-interest in an image.
+\IEEEPARstart{I}{n} general, object detection uses distinctive shape patterns as evidence to find the object-of-interest in an image.
 Object detection models are trained on these shape patterns that are commonly shown within the same object categories yet discriminative among the different categories.
-However, it is quite burdensome for a single model to accurately identify all the appearances since how objects are seen in the images greatly vary according to their fundamental shapes (e.g., airplane vs. person) as well as different poses and viewing angles (e.g., a person lying down vs. standing upright).
-Therefore, conventional object detection methods often use mixture of experts, each expert associated only with the corresponding shape patterns, in order to better capture large variations of object appearance ~\cite{PFelzenswalbPAMI2010,FKhanCVPR2012,TMalisiewiczICCV2011}.
+However, it is quite burdensome for a single model to accurately identify all the appearances since object appearances greatly vary according to fundamental object shape priors (e.g., airplane vs. person) as well as different object poses and viewing angles (e.g., a person lying down vs. standing upright).
+Therefore, conventional object detection methods often use mixture of experts, each expert associated only with the corresponding shape patterns, in order to better capture large variations of object appearance ~\cite{FKhanCVPR2012,TMalisiewiczICCV2011,PFelzenswalbPAMI2010}.

-In this paper, we introduce a novel CNN-based approach for object detection, referred to as ME R-CNN, which adopts multiple experts.
-The ME R-CNN inherits the architecture of the region-based CNN (R-CNN)~\cite{JDaiNIPS2016,RGirshickICCV2015,RGirshickCVPR2014,KHeICCV2017,SRenNIPS2015} which uses a single stream pipeline for processing each region-of-interest (RoI).
-However, unlike these approaches, the ME R-CNN is equipped with multiple stream pipelines, where one of the pipelines becomes an ``expert'' for processing certain type of RoIs.
+In this paper, we introduce a novel convolutional neural network (CNN)-based approach for object detection, referred to as ME R-CNN, which adopts multiple experts (ME).
+The ME R-CNN inherits the architecture of the region-based CNN (R-CNN)~\cite{RGirshickCVPR2014,RGirshickICCV2015,SRenNIPS2015,RGirshickPAMI2016,JDaiNIPS2016,SRenPAMI2017,KHeICCV2017,KHePAMI2018} which uses a single stream pipeline for processing each region-of-interest (RoI).
+However, unlike these approaches, the ME R-CNN is equipped with multiple stream pipelines, where one of the pipelines becomes an ``expert'' for processing a certain type of RoIs.
+To designate incoming RoIs to the appropriate experts, we construct a novel network called Expert Assignment Network (EAN).
+Figure \ref{fig:MERCNN} depicts the conceptual mechanism of the ME R-CNN which contains ME and EAN components.

-Within the ME R-CNN architecture, the regions-of-interest (RoIs) are first categorized into three fundamental object shape categories according to their aspect ratios: horizontally elongated, square-like, and vertically elongated.
-Then each RoI is processed by the appropriate expert which specializes in handling the corresponding shape category.
-Each expert is constructed by connecting several fully connected layers, and all the experts are preceded by a single RoI pooling layer and a set of shared convolutional layers.
-Figure \ref{fig:MERCNN} depicts the conceptual mechanism of the ME R-CNN.

-We also focused on augmenting the training data for learning ME R-CNN.
-It is a notion widely agreed upon, that more training data serves as a better source to learn a model with an enhanced accuracy.
-One way is to augment the training data by combining multiple datasets, for instance, using both PASCAL VOC and Microsoft COCO for training.
-Instead of bringing more examples from more datasets, we use a method to acquire more training examples by generating more RoIs for each image, equivalent to providing more training examples within the same dataset.